Bank of America® Travel Rewards Visa® Credit Card Review

 Introductory Promotional Offer for Purchases

-Currently, Bank of America is offering a 0% promotional offer on all purchases for the first 12 billing cycles after opening a new credit card account.
+Currently, Bank of America is offering 0% intro APR for the first 12 billing cycles after opening a new credit card account.
 While the offer doesn’t apply to balance transfers, this is an excellent benefit if you’re looking to make a large purchase and want a full year to pay it off without having to pay interest.
-After the promotional offer ends, you’ll get a respectable Variable APR ranging from 17.24 to 25.24%.
+After the promotional offer ends, you’ll get a respectable Variable APR ranging from 16.49% – 24.49%.

-With the Bank of America® Travel Rewards credit card, you’ll earn a flat 1.5 points for every dollar you spend – regardless of where or when.
+With the Bank of America® Travel Rewards Visa® credit card, you’ll earn a flat 1.5 points for every dollar you spend – regardless of where or when.
 Your points will never expire, either.
-To boost this, Bank of America offers its customers Preferred Rewards when they have deposits with them or Merrill Lynch.
+To boost this, Bank of America offers its customers Preferred Rewards when they have deposits with them or Merrill.
 Here’s how it works:

-- If you have at least $20,000 with Bank of America or Merrill Lynch, you’ll get a 25% boost to your earnings rate; giving you 1.875 points per dollar
+- If you have at least $20,000 with Bank of America or Merrill, you’ll get a 25% boost to your earnings rate; giving you 1.875 points per dollar

-- If you have more than $100,000 with Bank of America or Merrill Lynch, you’ll get a 75% boost to your earnings rate; giving you 2.625 points per dollar
+- If you have more than $100,000 with Bank of America or Merrill, you’ll get a 75% boost to your earnings rate; giving you 2.625 points per dollar

 So you can see that having unlimited, un-expirable points can make a big difference, especially when you have some deposits with Bank of America.